Comic Book: Archie Comics' Sonic the Hedgehog aka: Sonicthe Hedgehog

 In Scourge's case, it also included gaining several levels in popularity - the fans like him a lot better when he's not just a cliched Evil Twin.

 Tornado Move: One issue had Sonic take out a patrol of Swat Bots by sticking his arms out and spinning around, creating a tornado.
 However, Sonic starts bragging without stoping, causing him to spin right into a nearby rock.

-Totally Radical: The series still bills itself as "The World's Most Way Past Cool Comic!"
+Totally Radical: The series consistently billed itself as "The World's Most Way Past Cool Comic!" for twenty years.
 Delicious early '90s camp.

 Unholy Matrimony: Scourge and Fiona.
 Also the Iron King and Queen, who (thankfully, for obvious reasons) are just in a marriage of political convenance.
 And the Queen also had a thing on the side with Snively.

 And if there was any doubt that Scourge and Fiona truly cared about each other, take this into account: after Scourge was arrested by the Zone Cops, Fiona tracked down the Destructix, got them to work for her, and then intentionally got arrested, all so that she could break him out.